wecarsoniv/augmented-pca/README.md

 ## Issue Tracking and Reports

-Please use the [GitHub issue tracker](https://github.com/wecarsoniv/augmented-pca/issues) associated with the AugmentedPCA repository for issue tracking, filing bug reports, and asking general questions about the library or project.
+Please use the [GitHub issue tracker](https://github.com/wecarsoniv/augmented-pca/issues) associated with the AugmentedPCA repository for issue tracking, filing bug reports, and asking general questions about the package or project.

 ## Quick Introduction